-For each period of the forecast, the revenue, EBIT, and EBITDA grow by a step function of $50mm (i.e. increase each year by said amount).
+For each period of the forecast, the revenue, EBIT, and EBITDA grow by a step function of $50m (i.e. increase each year by said amount).

 Now, all that remains is dividing the enterprise value (EV) by the applicable financial metric to calculate the three valuation multiples.

-From the completed output sheet posted below, we can observe how the EV / Revenue remains within a narrow range in all three periods.
+From the completed output sheet posted below, we can observe how the revenue multiple remains within a narrow range in all three periods.

-But once the company gradually begins to turn profitable, the reliance on the EV / Revenue multiple would likely decline, as the current profitability (and potential for margin expansion) start to drive the valuation increasingly more.
+But once the company gradually begins to turn profitable, the reliance on a revenue multiple would likely decline, as the current profitability (and potential for margin expansion) start to drive the valuation increasingly more.